| Written by Geir Nerbø

 Knowing the signs of gas poisoning can allow you to catch leakage before it harms anyone.
 For instance, overexposure to carbon monoxide can cause headaches and breathlessness.
 In addition, gas detection devices bring more dependable monitoring.

-Interested how to improve underground mining safety?
+Interested in how to improve underground mining safety?
 Read here...

-Lifting is a significant activity of miners, but doing so in an extended position can make lifting even more difficult.
-In addition, heaving large amounts of weight and lifting objects can put pressure on the back and neck, hampering workflow.
+Lifting is a significant activity for miners, but doing so in an extended position can make lifting even more difficult.
+In addition, lifting large amounts of weight and objects can put pressure on the back and neck, hampering workflow.
 It's also wise to ask for assistance from fellow miners to pick up bulky loads.

 The spectrum of temperatures that miners spend time in can inflict stress on the body.
 For example, gold, diamond and coal mines can drop to negative temperatures, while deep mines closer to the earth's core can climb to hot conditions.